adisri03/Personally-Identifiable-Information-Scanner/README.md

 ### Multi-Format Support:

-The script supports the detection of PII in both PDF and Excel files, covering a wide range of common document formats.
+The script supports the detection of PII in PDF, Excel, JPEG, and JPG files, covering a wide range of common document formats.
 ### Link Extraction from Excel:

-Users can input Excel files containing links.
+Users can input Excel files containing links or local folder containing files.
 The script automatically extracts these links for further analysis, providing a comprehensive approach to PII detection.
 ### Detailed Reporting:

 The script generates a detailed Excel report summarizing the PII findings.
 The report includes information such as the column name, matched PII elements, and the corresponding link or file path.

 ## Prerequisites